unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 ## Get Started - Existing Uno Application

 .NET MAUI Embedding can be added to any existing Uno application via the following steps.
-The .NET MAUI Embedding feature is only supported in Uno applications that target iOS, Android, MacCatalyst and Windows, as shown in the Platforms folder in the following solution structure.
+The .NET MAUI Embedding feature is only supported in Uno applications that target iOS, Android, MacCatalyst and, Windows, as shown in the Platforms folder in the following solution structure.
 These instructions are appropriate for an Uno application targeting .NET 7.

 ![Starting solution structure](Assets/GettingStartedExisting01-StartProjectStructure.png)